Byproduct/tile_chocolate_dooms/README.md

 Dave used Chrome windows - but with Chocolate Doom it's much lighter on the CPU.

-Made for Windows 10, haven't tested other OSes.
+This script is made for Windows 10, I haven't tested it on other OSes.

+Instructions:

 Get chocolate doom: https://www.chocolate-doom.org/wiki/index.php/Downloads